The Order Fulfillment Process In 7 Steps + Best Practices for Efficiency

 2. Storing

-However, one of the biggest drawbacks to conventional shelving and racks is the inefficient use of horizontal space.
-These systems take up a larger footprint of your warehouse and require your pickers to travel to store and pick products, resulting in wasted time and reduced productivity.
+However, a major drawback of conventional shelving and racks is their inefficient use of horizontal space.
+These systems occupy a significant portion of your facility’s footprint, forcing pickers to travel further in the warehouse.

 3. Order Processing

-This stage also involves updating inventory levels, processing payments and generating shipping labels or packing slips.
+This stage also involves updating inventory levels, processing payments, and generating shipping labels or packing slips.
+Utilizing a warehouse management system can streamline this by maintaining real-time inventory visibility.

 4. Picking